At a Glance

 Is Tor Browser Safe to Use?

-The Tor browser was built to provide improved online anonymity and security.
-However, be careful when using the Tor Browser to access the Dark Web.
-The Dark Web is a dangerous place and is full of peril.
+The Tor browser is designed to provide improved online anonymity and security.
+However, be careful when using the Tor Browser to access the dark web.
+The dark web is a dangerous place, and all bets are off on your safety.

 - The Tor Browser – What Is It?